Real roots of random polynomials: asymptotics of the variance: Introduction

 where

-Figures \ref{fig1} and \ref{fig2} provide some numerical simulations of this result.
-Furthermore, numerical evidence given in Figure \ref{fig3} seems to support the conjecture that $\Var[N_n(\mathbb R)]-C\log n$ converges to a limit as $n$ to tends to infinity, and the limit may depend on the distribution of $\xi_j$.
+Figure~\ref{fig1} and Figure~\ref{fig2} present numerical simulations supporting this theoretical result.
+Moreover, the numerical evidence in Figure~\ref{fig3} appears to support the conjecture that $\Var[N_n] - C\log n$ converges to a finite limit as $n\to \infty$, with the limiting value potentially depending on the distribution of $\xi_j$.

 \end{remark}